How to make a farewell primary school magazine easier, more fun and more beautiful?

 When children, teachers and parents enjoy the magazine, they always open a whole two pages side by side.
 We call this spreads.
 Keep this in mind when formatting for an even more beautiful look.

-Tips for an even more beautiful Farewell Group 8 magazine
+Tips for an even more beautiful Farewell primary school magazine

 If you want, you can design all separate magazines and order them as one print run.
 You can also choose that every student has his or her own cover.
 These variations are all possible in one print run and order.
 Please contact our Service.